A home for street children

 In the center for street children and vulnerable women that we are establishing, as in other centers that we plan to establish or support in the future, our priorities are:

-Education
+Education and training

-Literacy and education with special emphasis given to the arts (music, dance, fine arts…) and training in crafts, agriculture and trades useful in local society.
+Literacy and education with special emphasis given to the arts (music, dance, fine arts…) and training in handicrafts, agriculture and trades useful in local society.
 Our children will initially attend public schools but will receive other educational offerings at the center, which will gradually involve the local community as well.

-Environment / Forest
+Environment and Forest

-grow your own food
+Growing your own food

 Make a donation